Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 Baylor Schedule Analysis

-- When the Bears took down the Texas Longhorns (No. 5 in the AP's Top 25) on December 30 by a score of 85-79, it was their best victory of the season so far.
+- The Bears took down the No. 10 Texas Longhorns in an 85-79 win on December 30, which was their signature victory of the season.

 - When facing Quadrant 2 teams, Baylor is 2-0 (1.000%) -- tied for the 19th-most victories.